allenmonkey970/IntelexVsCuda/README.md

 This project aims to benchmark and compare the performance of different machine learning algorithms using Intel's scikit-learn-intellex and NVIDIA's Cupy-accelerated across various datasets and learning algorithms.
 The goal is to determine which optimization provides better performance for specific machine learning algorithms for my college research.

+- Intelex is a performance library for scikit Learn.
+It uses low-level optimization and multithreading to speed up performance.
+- CuPy is another performance library however, it pushes all array computations to the GPU to parrel process it.

 ### Setup
 **Install the required dependencies**:
    ```bash